coalsi/icloud3_dev/docs/chapters/1-setting-up-icloud-account.md

 When HA starts, iCloud3 reads the HA Entity Registry file (./storage/core.entity_registry) and searches for a mobile device entry beginning with the devicename on the tracker_devices configuration parameter (i.e., `gary_iphone`).
 If it finds the entry, the suffix is read and iCloud3 monitors that device_tracker entity (`device_tracker.gary_iphone_2`) for zone changes.

-!> IMPORTANT NOTE: If the IOS App v2 was installed before iCloud3, the app may have assigned the device_tracker entity name without the suffix.
-If you then install iCloud3 and use the same name on the track_devices parameter, an iCloud3 error message is displayed in the HA log file and on the iCloud3 Event Log Card identifying the conflicting names.
+!> *IMPORTANT NOTE*: If the IOS App v2 was installed before iCloud3, the app may have been assigned the device_tracker entity name without the suffix.
+If you then install iCloud3 and use the same name on the track_devices parameter, a devicename conflict occurs.
+HA does not allow the same name to be used by a device in the Entity Registry and a custom component.
+An error message is displayed in the HA log file and on the iCloud3 Event Log Card.

+To correct this conflict, you should change the Entity ID of the IOS App v2 device_tracker entity to another name on the `HA Sidebar>Configuration>Integrations` screen.
+Do the following:

+1. Select the *Mobile_App* entry for the device.
+2. Scroll to the *device_tracker.<devicename>* statement.
+3. Select it.
+4. Click *Settings* icon in the upper-right corner.
+5. Change *Entity ID* to another value.
+Suggestion *device_tracker.<devicename>_iosappv2*,
+6. Restart HA.

 !> If no mobile_app entry with a devicename starting with the one on the tracked_devices parameter is found, iCloud3 will monitor that device using the IOS App version 1.